freeCodeCamp/freeCodeCamp/guide/english/java/abstract-class/index.md

 Motorcycle mBikeObj = new Motorcycle();  // valid
 ```

-If the child class doesn't implement the abstract methods of the father, it becomes an abstract class.
+If the child class doesn't implement the abstract methods of the parent, it becomes an abstract class.